punitlanjewar/data-analysis-projects/Power BI/Employee Analysis/README.md

 The chars gives the sum of attrition of employees on the basis of age group.

-    Total 111 employes from age group between 26 to 35 are leaving the organization Total 43 employees from age group between 18 to 25 are leaving the organization Total 41 employees from agre group between 36 to 45 are leaving the organization Total 27 employees from age group between 46 to 55 are leaving the organization Total 8 employees from agre group between 55 and 55+ are leaving the organization
+    Total 111 employees from age group between 26 to 35 are leaving the organization Total 43 employees from age group between 18 to 25 are leaving the organization Total 41 employees from age group between 36 to 45 are leaving the organization Total 27 employees from age group between 46 to 55 are leaving the organization Total 8 employees from age group between 55 and 55+ are leaving the organization

 #### Snap Shot of Attrition by Age Group Chart